espadrine/espadrine.github.com/blog/src/webidentity.md

 You can find after the LogIn keyword, the Log-In Date (LID) that the website registered for this UID.

-The browser computes the User’s Website Key (UWK, a MAC of the eTLD+1 keyed with BK), and keys with it a MAC of that LID.
+The browser’s Sync server computes the User’s Website Key (UWK, a MAC of the eTLD+1 keyed with BK), and keys with it a MAC of that LID.
 That gives it the Log-In Proof (LIP) that was created during sign-up.